sparkflows/sparkflows-docs/docs/user-guide/connectors/index.rst

      - It reads the data from MongoDB.
    * - Read Redshift-AWS
      - It reads the data from Redshift using JDBC.
-   * - Read Salesforce.
+   * - Read Salesforce
      - It reads the data from Salesforce.
+   * - Read Shopify
+     - It reads the data from a Shopify resource.
-   * - Reads JDBC
+   * - Read JDBC
      - It reads the data from Salesforce using cdata JDBC Driver.
    * - Save Cassandra
      - It saves the rows of the incoming DataFrame into Apache Cassandra.